Ph.D. University of Bern

 Office: Room 513

 Giancarlo La Camera studied Theoretical Physics at the University of Rome and received a Laurea (M. Sci.) in 1999.
 He went on to obtain a PhD in Neurobiology from the University of Bern in 2003.
-Between 2004 and 2008 he was a visiting fellow at the National Institute of Mental Health.
-After a spell back at the University of Bern, he joined the faculty of Stony Brook University in early 2011, where he is currently Assistant Professor of Neurobiology & Behavior.
+Between 2004 and 2008 he was a visiting fellow at the National Institute of Mental Health, where he performed research on the neural basis of complex cognitive functions.
+He then returned to the University of Bern where he focused on the topic of reinforcement learning in populations of spiking neurons.
+In early 2011 he joined the faculty of Stony Brook University as an Assistant Professor of Neurobiology & Behavior.

-Humans and animals are very susceptible to context, such as the way an option is framed; how much it cost to reach a particular state; or whether we were hungry or sated when a choice between two different foods was given to us.
-Context is likely to exert a strong influence on how information is processed in the brain and, thus, on our own understanding of the neural code.
-Biologically relevant theories of context-dependent learning are in their infancy, and our lab is developing tools and ideas to further their development.
+Context is a powerful modulator of the way we learn to make decisions.
+We are very susceptible to factors such as the way in which an option is framed; how much it cost to reach a particular state; or whether we were hungry or sated when a choice between two different foods was given to us.
+Biologically relevant theories of context-dependent learning are in their infancy, and my lab is developing tools and ideas to further their development.

 - Representative Publications